 - Consider buying a boat or raft to use for flood evacuation.

-- Keep whistles, flares, and neon paint to be used for signaling to rescue workers.
+- Keep whistles, flares, and neon paint (Amazon Links) to be used for signaling to rescue workers.

 - Go to the roof, never to the attic or anywhere you could get trapped by flood water.